Brand Name: Actos

 - Use with caution in premenopausal/anovulatory females (patient may resume ovulation and increase the risk of pregnancy).

-- Discuss potential for unintended pregnancy with premenopausal women as therapy with pioglitazone, like other thiazolidinediones, may result in ovulation in some anovulatory women.
+- Discuss the potential for unintended pregnancy with premenopausal women as therapy with pioglitazone, like other thiazolidinediones, may result in ovulation in some anovulatory women.

 - Increased risk of chronic heart failure; not recommended in symptomatic heart failure.